45gfg9/4Mbps/README.md

 ## Note

-Currently, PHP 8.0 is required.
+Currently, PHP 8.0 is required. (yes, for that syntax sugar)

 ## Credits